alexobenauer/Wonder/README.md

 }
 ```

 This means you can "delete" a "deletion" fact to undo its effect.
+(You can also re-insert a new version of the original fact to undo the deletion, with only its timestamp updated.)

 ### Delete items